smeisegeier/kettler-training-data/README.md

 - azure -> server -> Azure Active Directory -> set admin
 - if there is no eligible user, create a new one in Azure Active Directory
+- now give permissions:
+  - choose subscription
+  - ➡️IAM
+  - add role assignment
+  - Privileged administrator roles ➡️owner
+  - members ➡️choose user
+- wait 2mins 😄
-- ⚠️ maybe use these credentials for azure login!
+- now use these credentials for azure login!
-- now login to the target database on this server using
+- login to the target database on this server

 ### set roles

-- web app -> Identity -> Add role assignment
-  - key vault
-  - sql server
 - login as azure admin (not the regular account!) and access sql db:

 ```sql